 #Copy-paste bio for conferences, articles, propaganda materials, etc:

 I was born in 1994 in Russia and moved to Canada in 2000, where I went to school.
-I happily played World of Warcraft for three years between 2007 and 2010, but one day my happiness was interrupted when Blizzard removed the damage component from my beloved warlock's Siphon Life spell.
-I cried myself to sleep, and I will remember that day forever as the day I truly realized what horrors centralized services can bring.
-I soon came to realize just how boring the game is, and decided to quit.
+I happily played World of Warcraft during 2007-2010, but one day Blizzard removed the damage component from my beloved warlock's Siphon Life spell.
+I cried myself to sleep, and on that day I realized what horrors centralized services can bring.
+I soon decided to quit.

-In 2011, searching for a new purpose in life now that I no longer cared about upgrading my warlock's virtual armor, I discovered Bitcoin.
+In 2011, searching for a new purpose in life, I discovered Bitcoin.
 At first, I was skeptical, and did not understand how it could possibly have value without physical backing.
-But slowly, over time, I got more and more interested.
-I started writing for an online blog called Bitcoin Weekly initially at a meek wage of $1.5 per hour, and soon joined Mihai Alisie to cofound Bitcoin Magazine.
+But slowly I became more and more interested.
+I started writing for a blog called Bitcoin Weekly initially at a meek wage of $1.5 per hour, and soon with Mihai Alisie cofounded Bitcoin Magazine.

-In 2012, I entered the University of Waterloo; in 2013 I realized that cryptocurrency projects were taking up 30h/week of my time and so I dropped out.
-I went around the world, explored many crypto projects, and finally realized that they were all thinking far too much about specific applications and not being sufficiently general - hence the birth of Ethereum, which has been taking up my life ever since.
+In 2012, I entered the University of Waterloo; in 2013 I realized that crypto projects were taking up 30h/week of my time, so I dropped out.
+I went around the world, explored many crypto projects, and finally realized that they were all too concerned about specific applications and not being sufficiently general - hence the birth of Ethereum, which has been taking up my life ever since.

 Residence: Cathay Pacific Airlines